The documentation you're currently reading is for version 3.8dev. Click here to view documentation for the latest stable version.

 st2webcomes in its own

 rpmpackage.
-Workflow Designer is deployed as part of the
+In StackStorm versions earlier than 3.3 Workflow Designer was deployed as part of the

 bwc-enterprisepackage.
 They are HTML5 applications, served as static HTML, and call StackStorm st2auth and st2api REST API endpoints.
 NGINX proxies inbound requests to